Ivan IV of Ryazan

-Grand Duke Ivan IV of Ryazan (Ivan Vasilyevich of Ryazan; Иван Васильевич, великий князь рязанский; April 14, 1467, Moscow – May 29, 1500) was the ruler of the Grand Duchy of Ryazan (1483–1500).
-He was the elder son of Grand Duke Vasily Ivanovich of Ryazan and Grand Duchess of Ryazan Anna Vasilyevna, younger sister of Ivan III of Moscow.
+Grand Prince Ivan IV of Ryazan (Ivan Vasilyevich of Ryazan; Иван Васильевич, великий князь рязанский; April 14, 1467, Moscow – May 29, 1500) was the ruler of the Grand Duchy of Ryazan (1483–1500).
+He was the elder son of Grand Prince Vasily Ivanovich of Ryazan and Grand Duchess of Ryazan Anna Vasilyevna, younger sister of Ivan III of Moscow.
 He had a younger brother, Prince Fyodor Vasilyevich, with whom he shared domains in the Duchy of Ryazan.

 Domestic affairs

-Ivan Vasilyevich came to the throne of the Grand Duchy of Ryazan on the death of his father, Grand Duke Vasily Ivanovich, on January 7, 1483.
+Ivan Vasilyevich came to the throne of the Grand Duchy of Ryazan on the death of his father, Grand Prince Vasily Ivanovich, on January 7, 1483.
 As the elder son, he received Pereyaslavl of Ryazan (modern city of Ryazan), Rostislavl and Pronsk as his personal domains, while his younger brother, Prince Fyodor Vasilyevich (d.
 1503), was given Perevitsk, Old Ryazan and a third of Pereyaslavl of Ryazan as appanage.
-For a period of time, their mother, Grand Duchess Anna Vasilyevna, sister of Duke Ivan III of Moscow, ruled the duchy as regent.
-On August 19, 1496, Grand Duke Ivan Vasilyevich concluded an agreement with his brother, Prince Fyodor, according to which Prince Fyodor promised to never betray his brother and always assist in his politics; both must avoid military attacks on each other's lands.
-The agreement implied that if Grand Duke Ivan Vasilyevich died childless, the throne would pass to his brother, Fyodor, while if the latter died childless, his appanages would pass to his elder brother.
+For a period of time, their mother, Grand Duchess Anna Vasilyevna, sister of Prince Ivan III of Moscow, ruled the duchy as regent.
+On August 19, 1496, Grand Prince Ivan Vasilyevich concluded an agreement with his brother, Prince Fyodor, according to which Prince Fyodor promised to never betray his brother and always assist in his politics; both must avoid military attacks on each other's lands.
+The agreement implied that if Grand Prince Ivan Vasilyevich died childless, the throne would pass to his brother, Fyodor, while if the latter died childless, his appanages would pass to his elder brother.
 Their mother, Grand Duchess Anna Vasilyevna was to receive a quarter of all income from both brother's domains.
 The court servants were also divided between the brothers.
 The agreement also prohibited either of the brothers to purchase or mortgage each other's inhabited localities.

 The internal politics of Ivan IV of Ryazan was focused on keeping Ryazanian boyars from entering Moscow court.
 He also granted large lands to the Church of Ryazan.